dtinsley333/.NET-Core-View-Component-Example/README.md

 ###Partials have been replaced in .Net Core with View Components.
 Partials still work the way they always have with static html but if you are building your UI elements dynamically you will need to use a view component.####

-###This sample application allows users to upload images, the index page for the uploading needed to display information regarding most recently uploaded file.
+####This sample application allows users to upload images, the index page for the uploading needed to display information regarding most recently uploaded file.
 This data needed to be displayed on othe pages so it made sense to create a view component.
+The highlighted text is being produced by a view component that is retrieving the data from the a database. ####

 ![Image](https://github.com/dtinsley333/ViewComponentExample/blob/master/ViewComponent.png?raw=true)